 2. Using VR during costs estimations and planning schedule

-3. Using VR during the coordination and construction
+3. Using VR during coordination and construction

 Working on a digital mock-up helps everyone get a better vision of the different finish features, and understand complex and large-scale projects better.
 Complex projects may have several typologies of end-users.
-If you think about an airport, you will have the clients, the desk employees, the security and the maintenance.
+If you think about an airport, you will have the clients, the desk employees, security and maintenance.
 All of them use the same facilities with different objectives.
 In this case, understanding the different spaces and the direction of traffic is crucial.